Efficient XBRL Data Analysis

-Today, data vendors offer two main approaches to storing XBRL data.
+Today, there are two main alternative approaches to storing and analysing XBRL data.

 Adopted for the Oracle Database XBRL Extension, this approach allows for the rapid loading of XBRL documents.
 To enable query performance over a range of documents, the database vendor needs to provide a mechanism to generate indexed relational views from the XBRL Taxonomy.